y1jHuang/SNreg/report.md

 Here, $\pmb{\mathsf{MSE}}$ is mean squared error, $R^2$ is coefficient of determination, $\pmb{\mathsf{elapsed}}$ is the running time and $\pmb{\mathsf{edges}}$ is the average number of selected edges across folds.

-As we can see, our method is outperformed other regression approaches with larger explained variance.
+As we can see, our method outperformed other regression approaches with larger explained variance.
 Moreover, it can robustly select informative edges across folds, while preserving information as much as possible.
-In contrast, predictor variables selected by `Lasso` are much less and unstable than `GBoost` did.
-It might lose large amount of information and failed to make prediction.
+In contrast, predictor variables selected by `Lasso` are much unstable than `GBoost` did.
+It might lose large amount of information and fail to make the prediction.

 **Permutation Test**

 <img src="fig/perm/coeffD_SNreg.svg" width="300px" title="SNreg" /><img src="fig/perm/coeffD_lasso.svg" width="300px" title="lasso" /><img src="fig/perm/coeffD_ridge.svg" width="300px" title="ridge" />

 It suggested that all methods were able to predict individuals' intelligence through functional connectivity.
-However, compared to other methods, ours has larger effect size, indicating the well preservation when interpret the brain network.
+However, compared to other methods, ours has larger effect size, indicating the good preservation when interpreting the brain network.
 Thus the efficiency of `GBoost` was proved once more.

 **Edge Selection**

 To further demonstrate the neural substrates of intelligence, we visualize the selection times of each informative edge (brain region pairs).
 In order to present their signal signs, I checked the $\pmb{\omega}$ value and accordingly relabeled the selected times.
-Specifically, for a certain edge, speculate whether its $\omega_{i,j}$ was all negative or positive across folds where it was selected, then relabeled negative edges with negative selected times, while kept positive ones the same.
+Specifically, for a certain edge, speculate whether its $\omega_{i,j}$ was all negative or positive across folds where it was selected, then relabeled negative edges with negative selected times, while keeping positive ones the same.
 Fortunately, selected edges all have consistent signs across different folds.
 Thus there is no controversy in relabeling their selected times.

 I posted some of the results below.
-It demonstrated average selected times of each informative edge.
+It demonstrated the average selected times of each informative edge.
 Their values, which are positive or negative, mean their signal signs in intelligence prediction.
-The color of the connection points corresponds to the networks they localize, and can be checked in [Kong's parcellation](#Methods)
+The color of the connection points corresponds to the networks they localize and can be checked in [Kong's parcellation](#Methods)

-It suggested that, most of the edges concentrated in the default mode network and the control network.
-Furthermore, the selected edges spread across all eight work, which indicates that the general cognitive ability might be the function of the whole brain.
+It suggested that most of the edges concentrate in the default mode network and the control network.
+Furthermore, the selected edges spread across all eight networks, which indicates that the general cognitive ability might be the function of the whole brain.
 We can also observe some lateralization in edges related to the visual network and the language network, which may provide some insights into the organization of our brain.

 Please check `fig >> 3D` for further detailed speculation and interactions in 3D view, or check `fig >> 2D` for 2D view.